ui-xd/ui-xd/README.md

 Multidisciplinary Design
 --------------------
-* Specialist in Psychological and Design Principles
+* Specialist in the application of Cognitive Science in Human-Computer Interaction and Design Principles
 * Marketing Design
 * Interaction Design
 * UI Design